Man City 'unstoppable' after reaching final

 City could pick up two trophies before next month's Champions League final on Saturday, 10 June.

-A win against Chelsea on Sunday will seal the Premier League title while they are also in the FA Cup final, where the face Manchester United.
+A win against Chelsea on Sunday will seal the Premier League title while they are also in the FA Cup final, where they face Manchester United.

 The Red Devils are the only Premier League side to have won the Treble but City have been backed to become the second team to achieve the feat.